NoahVl/Alchemy-with-Friends-Online/README.md

 - Rewritten using [aider](https://aider.chat) to implement WebSockets

 ## 🎮 How to Play
-1. Clone the repository
+### 1. Clone the repository
-2. Set up the backend server
+### 2. Set up the backend server
+1. Install the dependencies
+2. Run the `main.py` server.
+3. Make it so that the internet can see your server.
+Personally I used [localtunnel](https://localtunnel.me/) to expose my computer to the internet via the specified port.
+This prevents having to rent a VPS or port forwarding via your router.
-3. Open the frontend in a web browser
+### 3. Open the frontend in a web browser
+To host my site for free I used [surge](surge.sh).
-4. Invite your friends and enjoy!
+### 4. Invite your friends and enjoy!

 ## 🤝 Contributing
 Feel free to fork this project and make your own improvements.
 Pull requests are welcome!